Manage issues

 An issue can be assigned to one or more users.

 The assignees can be changed as often as needed.
-The idea is that the assignees are people responsible for an issue.
-When an issue is assigned to someone, it appears in their assigned issues list.
+The idea is that the assignees are people responsible for the issue.
+When an issue is assigned to someone, it appears in their Assigned issues page.

 If a user is not a member of a project, an issue can only be assigned to them if they create it themselves or another project member assigns them.